 Structure and support

 The council consists of members appointed by the minister and reflects a diverse range of skills, expertise and backgrounds.
 The council establishes a number of working groups to assist in developing its advice on specific initiatives or projects to the minister.
-The Office of Liquor, Gaming and Racing provides secretariat support to the council.
+The Office of Liquor and Gaming provides secretariat support to the council.

 Activities and aims